150 ways YOU can help keep Hyde Park beautiful

 - Host a Halloween “costume swap” in your neighborhood or at your children’s school.

 - Bring your own reusable bags to the grocery store.
+Invest in a mesh produce bag for fruits and vegetables.

 - Turn down unnecessary packaging at local businesses.
 Do you really need a bag for something you are going to eat right away?